-The 41-year-old Guardiola guided the Blaugrana to a number of trophies during his four-year spell in charge at Camp Nou, and Valdano has nothing but praise for his philosophy.
+The 41-year-old guided the Blaugrana to a number of trophies during his four-year spell in charge at Camp Nou, and the Argentine has nothing but praise for his footballing philosophy.

-Valdano added that Real Madrid's youth policy differs from that of Barcelona, stressing that academy players are no longer as important as they used to be at Estadio Santiago Bernabeu.
+Valdano then went on to discuss Real Madrid's youth policy, and stressed that academy players are no longer as important as they used to be at the Santiago Bernabeu.

 "In Real Madrid's history, the youth system has been essential, but times have changed.
 There seems to be some truth in the idea that for the youth system to play an important part, it's better to be poor than rich."